-There many more reason why you should use a Kanban board.
-At a minimum, it can help keep project tasks organized in a visual way.
-We also strongly believe that when a team can focus on seeing everything needed on a single Kanban board, it can naturally improve team collaboration and communicate.
+There are many more reasons why you should use a Kanban board.
+At a minimum, it can help keep project tasks organized visually.
+We also strongly believe that when a team can focus on seeing everything needed on a single Kanban board, it can naturally improve team collaboration and communication.

-Ultimately leveraging the Kanban methodology for project management will make the journey as important as the destination.
-It will promote the spirit of Kaizen to continuously improve every aspect of project management.
+Ultimately, leveraging the Kanban method for project management will make the journey as important as the destination.
+It will promote the spirit of Kaizen to improve every aspect of project management continuously.
 This mindset will have the ultimate benefit of increasing efficiency.

 Applying the 4 Kanban principles to project management